Cybersecurity Roundtable Recap: Discussion on Increasing Cyber Resilience

 Q: What are some ways to effectively educate and communicate risk posture to the board and top executives?

 A: The cybersecurity and IT world can be a confusing and scary place for outsiders.
-Avoid techie jargon and find creative ways to get the executive team on the same page on the cybersecurity Roundtable.
+Avoid techie jargon and find creative ways to get the executive team on the same page.

 “What we have done is incorporate our cybersecurity program into our compliance program.
 This is helpful for two reasons: It’s not only the right thing to do when you want to protect your employees, but there’s already a lot of built-in structure in compliance programs,” Andrew Luna from IHI Power Services Corp shared.